spawnmarvel/learning-docker/prod-ish/rmq/rmq-x2-ssl/README.md

 &auth_mechanism=external&
 heartbeat=15"]},

-# works also, since it uses the CN from the client_certificte.pem and not a configured username
+# works also, since it uses the CN from the client_certificate.pem and external login from CN and bypass or username in that case.
+# connect to server-name, with SSL and EXTERNAL authentication
 {uris, ["amqps://rmq_client.cloud@rmq_server.cloud:5674?
 cacertfile=/etc/rabbitmq/ca.bundle&
 certfile=/etc/rabbitmq/client_certificate.pem&